What to know about Pfizer’s COVID-19 pill

 - When will Pfizer’s pill be available?
 That’s the big question.
 Pfizer’s pill hasn’t been submitted to the Food and Drug Administration yet, but the company told CNBC it would do so “as soon as possible.”
 It’s possible regulators could give the drug emergency use authorization before the end of the year, but whether that happens remains to be seen.

-Announcing the new drug, Pfizer CEO Albert Bourla, said, “today’s news is a real game-changer in the global efforts to halt the devastation of this pandemic.
+Announcing the new drug, Pfizer CEO Albert Bourla, said, “today’s news is a real game changer in the global efforts to halt the devastation of this pandemic.
 These data suggest that our oral antiviral candidate, if approved or authorized by regulatory authorities, has the potential to save patients’ lives, reduce the severity of COVID-19 infections, and eliminate up to nine out of ten hospitalizations.
 Given the continued global impact of COVID-19, we have remained laser focused on the science and fulfilling our responsibility to help healthcare systems and institutions around the world while ensuring equitable and broad access to people everywhere.”